Qovery/qovery-client-python/docs/ContainerSecretApi.md

 Create a secret alias at the container level

-- Allows you to add an alias at container level on an existing secret having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new secret at container level with the same value as the one corresponding to the secret id in the path - The response body will contain the newly created secret - Information regarding the aliased_secret will be exposed in the \"aliased_secret\" field of the newly created secret - Only 1 alias level is allowed.
-You can't create an alias on an alias
+- Allows you to add an alias at container level on an existing secret having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new secret at container level with the same value as the one corresponding to the secret id in the path - The response body will contain the newly created secret - Information regarding the aliased_secret will be exposed in the \"aliased_secret\" field of the newly created secret - You can't create an alias on an alias

 ### Example